AndrewH1188/go-tennis-ms1/README.md

 ### Nav bar colours and fonts
 I had issues with fonts in the nav bar, but later found out the Font Awesome i tag was causing this as I had put this in the wrong place, and so when I tried to target the font this wasn't working.
 Relocating the i tag made this work as expected.
-The issue with colours was because I was targeting the a tag, this also had a knock on affect with the footer social media icons as they took the same colour too.
+The issue with colours was because I was targeting the a tag, this also had a knock on effect with the footer social media icons as they took the same colour too.
 On specifically targeting the right section with CSS this resolved the issues.

 ### Dropdown menu nav bar
 When I first started I had written the nav bar and didn't know how to get this to look or perform as expected.
 I tried Bootstrap and found something close but wasn't happy that this was pushing the content down.
 After having my mentor session with Antonija she showed me one that was better and a lot closer to what I was expecting to see as per my design.

 ### SVG Logo
-The SVG logo and the slogan were creating a white box top and bottom and this was causing issues with the nav bar height. after finding and using [Online Convert.com](https://www.online-convert.com/result#j=3365cf39-bec6-4042-963c-4dbdf9f70817) I was able to make a workable logo without the background interfearing and this resolved the nav bar height issues.
+The SVG logo and the slogan were creating a white box top and bottom and this was causing issues with the nav bar height.
+After finding and using [Online Convert.com](https://www.online-convert.com/result#j=3365cf39-bec6-4042-963c-4dbdf9f70817) I was able to make a workable logo without the background interfearing and this resolved the nav bar height issues.

 ### Upload file chooser
 When I first started I had forgotten that there are elements that you can select the file and upload it.
-I did try to style this but it wasnt working, so for now have left this as there were many other pressing issues.
+I did try to style this but it wasn't working, so for now have left this as there were many other pressing issues.

 ## Deployment:
 I used GitPod to write the code, upload and store images and relevant files associated with this project.
 With GitPod being linked to GitHub I was able to use the terminal in GitPod to add, commit and push my code to their server.